nightmare233/MDducoments/Comm100-Restful-API-Contact.md

     - nextPage: string, the last page return null.
     - currentPage: string, current page uri.
 - Example
-    - `get  /api/v3/contacts?country=canada&company=test`
+    - `get  /api/v3/contacts??keywords=querystring&company=comm100`
 - Note
     - Deleted contact will not be included in the results.
     - The query must be URL encoded.
-    - Fuzzy search is not supported.
+    - Fuzzy search is supported.

 #### Update a contact
 `put  /api/v3/contacts/{id}`